erperreault/18xxgamesbot/README.md

 18xx.games Bot - A friendly Discord chatbot
 ======================================================

-Features to be implemented can be found under Issues > Enhancements.
 If you'd like to contribute please open Issues and make Pull Requests.

 To run this bot yourself:
 * Ensure you have installed the requirements in `requirements.txt`, then `git clone` this repository.